jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/ancestries/turians.md

 title: Turians
 fifth-equiv: Humans of Germanic/Romance descent
 indexed: true
-categories: [Races]
+categories: [Ancestries]
 ---

-{% include raceBlock.html name="Turians" img="turian.png" origin="Danaros" home="Sunwake" nation="Coalition of Free Peoples" nationlink="/nations/coalition_of_free_peoples" %}
+{% include ancestryBlock.html name="Turians" img="turian.png" origin="Danaros" home="Sunwake" nation="Coalition of Free Peoples" nationlink="/nations/coalition_of_free_peoples" %}

 Turians are the most numerous race of humans from [Danaros](/locations/danaros), and come in many shapes and sizes.
-The fairest among them are almost as pale as the [Lakhta](/races/lakhta), while some are olive-skinned or even bronze, though not nearly as dark-skinned as the [M'to](/races/mto).
+The fairest among them are almost as pale as the [Lakhta](/ancestries/lakhta), while some are olive-skinned or even bronze, though not nearly as dark-skinned as the [M'to](/ancestries/mto).

 The Turians had a sizable kingdom on Danaros, rivaled in size only by the [Naderi Empire](/nations/naderi_empire).
-They were primarily known for their naval prowess, and the size of their navy enabled them to save a significant portion of not only their own people, but many of their neighbors from [the Unbinding](/history/the-unbinding), though many of their own people died due to their close proximity to [Stoneborn](/races/stoneborn) lands.
+They were primarily known for their naval prowess, and the size of their navy enabled them to save a significant portion of not only their own people, but many of their neighbors from [the Unbinding](/history/the-unbinding), though many of their own people died due to their close proximity to [Stoneborn](/ancestries/stoneborn) lands.

 The Turians used to be an elective monarchy, with nine electors choosing the High King from among their number.
 But with the Unbinding killing seven of the electors and their families, as well as the resulting population of their new home on